Public Lands Internship Program

 Housing Provided: Yes, available on the South Rim of Grand Canyon National Park.

-This position is currently closed, please contact Sanoma Boynton for more information and future opportunities
+This position is currently closed.
+Please contact Chase Kurbat for more information and future opportunities.

 Details:

-The internship will support Grand Canyon National Park’s Interpretation and Science and Resources programs by supporting the integration of Traditional Ecological Knowledge (TEK) into the park and elevation of First Voices in the Canyon that 11 tribal communities call home.
-TEK is the on-going accumulation of knowledge, practice, and belief about relationships between living beings in a specific ecosystem that is acquired by Indigenous people since time immemorial through direct contact with the environment, handed down through generations, and used for life-sustaining ways.
-The wealth of TEK tribal members have, and are willing to share with park managers, enriches our ability to be good stewards of the park and has led to successful collaboration.
+The internship will support Grand Canyon National Park’s Interpretation and Science and Resources programs by supporting the integration of Traditional Ecological Knowledge (TEK) into the park and elevation of First Voices in the canyon that 11 Tribal communities call home.
+TEK is the ongoing accumulation of knowledge, practice, and belief about relationships between living beings in a specific ecosystem.
+TEK has been acquired by Indigenous people since time immemorial through direct contact with the environment, handed down through generations, and used for life-sustaining strategies.
+The wealth of TEK Tribal members have, and are willing to share with park managers, enriches our ability to be good stewards of the park and has led to successful collaboration.

 Position title: Biological Science Technician

 This position has been filled for the season.
-Please contact Sanoma Boynton for more information and future opportunities.
+Please contact Chase Kurbat for more information and future opportunities.

 Estimated time commitment: 20+ hours per week on site